-Two state appellate court decisions also support this approach; they address permissive disclosures under those states' versions of Colo.
-RPC 1.6(b), rather than mandatory disclosures under their versions of Colo.
+350 Two state appellate court decisions also support this approach: they address 351 permissive disclosures under those states' versions of Colo.
+RPC 1.6(b), rather than 352 mandatory disclosures under their versions of Colo.
 RPC 3.3.
 In Purcell v.
-District Attorney,23 Purcell's client had received a court order requiring his eviction from his apartment, which was located in the same building where the client had recently been discharged as a maintenance man.
-The client made statements to Purcell that Purcell believed constituted threats of criminal activity by the client.
-Purcell deemed the threats to be serious and, acting in reliance on Massachusetts's version of Colo.
-RPC 1.6(b), exercised his professional discretion to make disclosure to law enforcement authorities.
-Acting on that disclosure, constables (accompanied by the police) went to the apartment to evict the client, found incendiary devices, and arrested the client for attempted arson.
-At the client's trial, the district attorney subpoenaed Purcell to testify against his former client regarding the statements made by the client to Purcell.
-The trial court rejected the client's assertion of the attorney-client privilege and ordered Purcell to testify against his former client.
-The Massachusetts Supreme Judicial Court reversed, holding that "the fact that the disciplinary code permitted Purcell to make the disclosure tells us nothing about the admissibility of the information that Purcell disclosed..."24
+District 353 Attorney, Purcell's client had received a court order requiring his eviction from his 354 apartment, which was located in the same building where the client had recently 355 been discharged as a maintenance man.
+The client made statements to Purcell 356 that Purcell believed constituted threats of criminal activity by the client.
+Purcell 357 deemed the threats to be serious and, acting in reliance on Massachusetts's version 358 of Colo.
+RPC 1.6(b), exercised his professional discretion to make disclosure to law 359 enforcement authorities.
+Acting on that disclosure, constables (accompanied by the 360 police) went to the apartment to evict the client, found incendiary devices, and 361 arrested the client for attempted arson.
+At the client's trial, the district attorney 362 subpoenaed Purcell to testify against his former client regarding the statements 363 made by the client to Purcell.
+The trial court rejected the client's assertion of the 364 attorney-client privilege and ordered Purcell to testify against his former client.
+The 365 Massachusetts Supreme Judicial Court reversed, holding that "the fact that the 366 disciplinary code permitted Purcell to make the disclosure tells us nothing about the 367 admissibility of the information that Purcell disclosed...."24

 A similar result was reached in Kleinfeld v.
-State25 where the defendant in a murder case made inculpatory statements to his lawyer in connection with a separate civil case.
-At the murder trial, the statements were admitted over objection, and the client was convicted of murder.
-The Florida appellate court held that because the requirements of the attorney-client privilege had been met, it was error to admit the lawyer's testimony.
-The court went on to note that the existence of an ethical rule that permits a lawyer to reveal a confidence under certain circumstances does not modify the evidence code, which governs the admissibility of evidence at trial.26
+State where the defendant in a 369 370 murder case made inculpatory statements to his lawyer in connection with a 371 separate civil case.
+At the murder trial, the statements were admitted over 372 objection, and the client was convicted of murder.
+The Florida appellate court held 373 that because the requirements of the attorney-client privilege had been met, it was 374 error to admit the lawyer's testimony.
+The court went on to note that the existence 375 of an ethical rule that permits a lawyer to reveal a confidence under certain 376 circumstances does not modify the evidence code, which governs the admissibility 377 of evidence at trial.

-For all of these reasons, the Committee concludes that, if reasonable remedial measures necessitate disclosure, Colo.
-RPC 3.3 requires a lawyer to make disclosure to the tribunal, even if such disclosure includes information that is or may be protected by the attorney-client privilege and even if the client does not consent to the disclosure.
-However, the Committee again emphasizes that disclosure of privileged information always must be limited to that information which is reasonably necessary to apprise the tribunal of the problem.27 There are few, if any, circumstances in which the lawyer properly would be required or permitted to expressly disclose the source of the privileged information or any other details of the privileged communication.
-Once the required disclosure is made to the tribunal, the lawyer should take appropriate efforts to resist further efforts by the tribunal to compel additional disclosures.
-In addition, the lawyer has a continuing duty to object, in all testimonial or evidentiary contexts, to the introduction or disclosure of privileged information, including information previously disclosed pursuant to Colo.
-RPC 3.3.
-It is then the responsibility of the tribunal to address the evidentiary use of privileged communications.28 2
+379 For all of these reasons, the Committee concludes that, if reasonable 380 remedial measures necessitate disclosure, Colo.
+RPC 3.3 requires a lawyer to 381 make disclosure to the tribunal, even if such disclosure includes information that is 382 or may be protected by the attorney-client privilege and even if the client does not 383 consent to the disclosure.
+However, the Committee again emphasizes that 384 disclosure of privileged information always must be limited to that information which is reasonably necessary to apprise the tribunal of the problem.
+There are few, if 385 386 any, circumstances in which the lawyer properly would be required or permitted to 387 expressly disclose the source of the privileged information or any other details of the 388 privileged communication.
+Once the required disclosure is made to the tribunal, the 389 lawyer should take appropriate efforts to resist further efforts by the tribunal to 390 compel additional disclosures.
+In addition, the lawyer has a continuing duty to 391 object, in all testimonial or evidentiary contexts, to the introduction or disclosure of 392 privileged information, including information previously disclosed pursuant to Colo.
+393 RPC 3.3.
+It is then the responsibility of the tribunal to address the evidentiary use of privileged communications.
+394

-2 Footnotes corresponding to quoted portion of CBA Formal Opinion 123:
+&lt;sup>2 Footnotes corresponding to quoted portion of CBA Formal Opinion 123:

-^{12.} CRS § 13-90-107(1)(b) (2010).
+12. CRS § 13-90-107(1)(b) (2010).

-^{13.} Fed.
+13. Fed.
 R. Evid.
 501.